GlareDB/glaredb.github.io/_cloud/data-sources/query-your-data.md

 For more information, refer to our guide on [Working with your data] and the [SQL commands reference].

+## Hybrid Execution

+You can connect to your GlareDB Cloud deployment locally using [Hybrid Execution].
+[Hybrid Execution] is available in the GlareDB CLI as well as the [GlareDB Python library].

 ## Use your preferred Postgres client

 You can connect to GlareDB with your preferred Postgres-compatible clients, such as `psql`.
 For more information on connections strings and passwords, refer to [Connection Details] and [Managing Passwords].

-[Organization deployment list]: /assets/images/org-deployments.png
-[Deployment overview]: /assets/images/deployment-overview.png
+[Deployment list]: /assets/images/cloud/data-sources/deployments-list.png
-[SQL workspace]: /assets/images/sql_workspace.png
+[SQL workspace]: /assets/images/cloud/data-sources/sql-workspace.png
+[Hybrid Execution]: /glaredb/hybrid-execution
+[GlareDB Python library]: /glaredb/python/
 [Working with your data]: /docs/working-with-your-data/
 [SQL commands reference]: /glaredb/sql-commands/index/
 [Connection Details]: /cloud/access/connection-details/